greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/postGIS.html.md

 ## <a id="topic2"></a>About PostGIS

-PostGIS is a spatial database extension for PostgreSQL that allows GIS \(Geographic Information Systems\) objects to be stored in the database.
-The Greenplum PostGIS extension includes support for GiST-based R-Tree spatial indexes and functions for analysis and processing of GIS objects.
+PostGIS is a spatial database extension for PostgreSQL that allows GIS (Geographic Information Systems) objects to be stored in the database.
+The Greenplum PostGIS extension includes support for GiST-based R-Tree spatial indexes, and functions for analysis and processing of GIS objects.

 The Greenplum PostGIS extension supports some PostGIS optional extensions and includes support for the PostGIS `raster` data type.
 With the PostGIS Raster objects, PostGIS `geometry` data type offers a single set of overlay SQL functions \(such as `ST_Intersects`\) operating seamlessly on vector and raster geospatial data.
 PostGIS Raster uses the GDAL \(Geospatial Data Abstraction Library\) translator library for raster geospatial data formats that presents a [single raster abstract data model](https://gdal.org/user/raster_data_model.html) to a calling application.